 Shimla is a very popular hill station town in the Himalayas on the west side of India.
 It is stunning and it is a VERY small town.
 This was a vacation place for the British back in the day and today is a popular honeymoon destination in India.
 Here is my experience there.

 While wandering around Rajasthan, you should absolutely make the trip out to Jaisalmer, near the Pakistan border.
-Here you can be in a city that seems like it’s made only out of sand, with a huge fort towering over it, and go out on a camel safari in the Thar Desert.
+Here you can be in a city that seems like it’s made only out of the sand, with a huge fort towering over it, and go out on a camel safari in the Thar Desert.
 Here are tips for Jaisalmer, and here some tips for the camel safari.

 I’m sure you’ve seen the backwaters of Kerala in photos, and I have to say it IS truly as stunning as it looks.
 I’m more into staying a day on the boat rather than overnight, but I loved going down the river and watching the birds.
 Here is what to expect on a houseboat overnight.